anuragambuja/data-engineering-gcp/Cloud DataFlow.md

 # Cloud DataFlow

-- Serverless, Fully managed Managed service for both batch + stream Processing.
+- Fully managed Managed service for both batch + stream Processing.
 Horizontal autoscaling of worker
 - An advanced unified programming model to implement batch and streaming data processing jobs that run on various execution engine/ runner
 - Cloud version of Apache Beam = (Batch + Stream)
 - Jobs created with